Skip to content

 In 2004-2005, around 4.4% of Indigenous people aged 15 years or older were underweight, with about 2.8% of Indigenous men and 6.0% of Indigenous women having a BMI of less than 18.5 .
 Indigenous adults were also more likely to be underweight if:

-The Footprints in time – the longitudinal study of Aboriginal children collected data from eleven sites (rural, remote and urban) around Australia in 2008-2009 .
-Data on breastfeeding from this study showed that 80% of Indigenous children in the study had been breastfed at some time during their early years, and 22% of Indigenous infants had been breastfed for at least 12 months.
+The Footprints in time – the longitudinal study of Aboriginal children collected data from 11 sites (rural, remote and urban) around Australia in 2008-2009 .
+Data on breastfeeding from this study showed that 80% of Indigenous children had been breastfed at some time during their early years, and 22% of Indigenous infants had been breastfed for at least 12 months.
 This study found that children living in more remote areas had been breastfed for a slightly longer period of time than those living in other areas.

 In 2003, tobacco use was the leading cause of burden of disease and injury among Indigenous people, responsible for 12% of the total burden of disease .
 Tobacco use accounted for one-in-five deaths in the Indigenous population.

-In 2008, 16% of Indigenous children aged 0-3 years and 23% of Indigenous children 4-14 years lived with someone who usually smoked inside the house .
+In 2008, 16% of Indigenous children aged 0-3 years and 23% of Indigenous children aged 4-14 years lived with someone who usually smoked inside the house .
 For Indigenous people aged 15 years and older the proportion was 26% .

-In 2003, the burden of disease attributable to alcohol among Indigenous people was more than twice that among other Australians (5.4% compared with 2.3%) .
+In 2003, the burden of disease attributable to alcohol use among Indigenous people was more than twice that among other Australians (5.4% compared with 2.3%) .
 Of 11 selected risk factors, alcohol was the fifth leading cause of the burden of disease among Indigenous people .
-The highest levels of disease burden attributable to alcohol among Indigenous people were for injury (22%), mental disorders (16%), and cancers (6.3%).
+The highest levels of disease burden attributable to alcohol use among Indigenous people were for injury (22%), mental disorders (16%), and cancers (6.3%).

 Hospitalisation rates with a principal diagnosis related to alcohol use for Indigenous people living in NSW, Vic, Qld, WA, SA and the NT in 2008-10 varied by level of remoteness.
 Rates were highest for Indigenous people living in remote areas (14 per 1,000) and lowest for those living in very remote areas (7 per 1,000) .

-The rate of drug-induced deaths was around 1.5 times higher for Indigenous people living in NSW, Qld, WA, SA and the NT in 2005-2009 than for their non-Indigenous counterparts (7.8 compared with 5.3 per 100,000) (Table 28) .
-Rates were higher for Indigenous people than for non-Indigenous people in NSW, WA and SA, but similar in Qld.
-Rates for Indigenous males (9.5 per 100,000) were higher than those for Indigenous females (6.1 per 100,000).
+The rate of drug-induced deaths was around 1.5 times higher for Indigenous people living in NSW, Qld, WA, SA and the NT than for their non-Indigenous counterparts in 2008-2012 (Table 35) .
+The rate for Indigenous males (10.8 per 100,000) was higher than for Indigenous females (8.9 per 100,000).

 |Jurisdiction||Indigenous rate||Non-Indigenous rate||Rate ratio|

-|Source: Steering Committee for the Review of Government Service Provision, 2011 |
+|Source: Derived from Steering Committee for the Review of Government Service Provision, 2014 |

-|NSW, Qld, WA, SA and the NT||7.8||5.3||1.5|
+|NSW, Qld, WA, SA and the NT||9.9||6.4||1.5|